ocaml/dune/doc/dune-files.rst

 explicit_js_mode
 ----------------

-Traditionally, Javascript targets were defined for every bytecode executable.
+Traditionally, JavaScript targets were defined for every bytecode executable.
 This was not very precise and did not interact well with the ``@all`` alias.

 You can opt out of this behaviour by using: